edwinsteele/wordspeak.org/posts/testing_deployment.md

 .. slug: testing_deployment
 -->

-This is a *test* post, designed to facilitate testing of automated deployment
+This is a *test* post, dresigned to facilitate testing of automated deployment